lucifer6666/Text-Frequency/README.md

 # Text-Frequency
-Find thw most repeated word in a sentence
+Find the most repeated word in a sentence